 Overactive Bladder Syndrome is a common occurrence among today’s population, especially women.

 Usually, we have the desire to urinate often when we drink more liquids than normal.
 This is a good thing, because our kidneys need to filter out the toxins from our bodies.
-But there are times that, without drinking excess liquids, we find ourselves continually headed to the bathroom.
+However, there are times when, without drinking excess liquids, we find ourselves continually headed to the bathroom.

 1. Drinking too many energy drinks

 Remember that the amount of urine we produce every day depends primarily on the balance of electrolytes in the body.
 If we drink too many energy drinks over the long-term, it can create an imbalance in the kidneys.

-Diabetes has many symptoms and frequent urination is among them.
+Diabetes has many symptoms, and frequent urination is among them.
 It results in dehydration and tends to lower potassium levels.
-But stay calm, because diabetes is also associated with other factors like sudden weight loss, drowsiness, fatigue, and fainting.
+However, stay calm, because diabetes is also associated with other factors like sudden weight loss, drowsiness, fatigue, and fainting.

 3. Certain medications

 Drugs like lorazepam typically produce these effects.
 Always read the side effects of any new medications and watch to see if you experience them during your treatment course.